florophore/floro-next-demo/README.md

 Once, we have this table for our app, we can allow anyone on our team to delete the <b>cart_total</b> phrase and update the value of the <b>welcome_banner</b> phrase without having to worry if we broke our application.
 This is great since we can make updates to our future builds without compromising on real time updates to our existing (live) build.

-To produce this though we need to find all the instances of the source code that call `useRichText`, `usePlainText`, and `getText` and then record the interfaces of all the method signatures.
+To produce this though we need to find all the instances of the source code that call `useRichText`, `usePlainText`, `getRichTextComponent`, and `getText` and then record the interfaces of all the method signatures.
 For this we need to use the `ts-morph` library to search our AST.

 ### Post Processing